-People who misuse amphetamines may experience memory loss, confusion, mood swings, changes in libido, tremors, convulsion, and increase alertness and focus.
-The user risks causing changes in brain structure and function that can lead to damage to brain cells containing serotonin.
+People who misuse amphetamines may experience memory loss, confusion, mood swings, libido changes, tremors, convulsion, and increase alertness and focus.
+The user risks causing changes in brain structure and function can damage brain cells containing serotonin.
 Behavioral changes include apprehension, anxiety, irritability, obsessive behavior, and an exaggerated sense of importance.
 Using amphetamines can cause psychosis, paranoia, hallucinations, repetitive motor activity, and Parkinson’s-like symptoms.
 Furthermore, it can damage nerve cells, causing strokes, cardiovascular collapse, and even death.

 Even though people get them through their doctor, amphetamines still come with a risk of overdose.
-Amphetamine overdoses occur, just like any other drug, usually contingent on the dosage strength and usage consistency.
-Regardless of whether the signs and symptoms of amphetamine usage present themselves or not, overdosing can happen to young adults and youths because their brain and body are still developing.
+Amphetamine overdoses occur, just like any other drug, usually contingent on dosage strength and usage consistency.
+Whether the signs and symptoms of amphetamine usage present themselves or not, overdosing can happen to young adults and youths because their brains and body are still developing.

 Symptoms of an amphetamine overdose:

 To prevent or treat amphetamine overdoses, experts administrate urine and blood screens to determine the level of amphetamine still in the body.
 Once testing is finished, and a diagnosis is determined, different treatment methods can eliminate overdose symptoms.
 This often involves medicinal methods to treat overdoses.

 Medication is used to treat: